GUE-CYBER-LIMITED/digital-skills-for-marketing/03_customer_service_and_crm/intro_to_crm.md

+# Module 3: Customer Service & CRM Systems

+Welcome to **Module 3: Customer Service & CRM Systems**!
+In this module, you’ll learn how businesses use technology to keep customers happy and organized.
+Designed for beginners with no tech or customer service background, these lessons use simple language, fun analogies, and hands-on activities tailored for your **Windows computer** or **Android phone**.
+Building on Modules 1 (computers, internet, websites) and 2 (digital marketing), we’ll explore Customer Relationship Management (CRM) systems, how to use tools like Zendesk, and ways to handle customer queries effectively.
+By the end, you’ll understand how to support customers and try basic CRM tasks yourself.
+Let’s get started!

+---
 # Introduction to CRM

 A **Customer Relationship Management (CRM)** system is software that helps businesses manage interactions with current and potential customers.
 It organizes customer data and automates sales, marketing, and customer service.